futurice/secret/README.md

 # Secret

-Manage secrets.

-Secret provides a Python 3.4+ interface for a secure solution to store secrets backed by Amazon services: notably IAM for access policies, KMS for encryption keys and S3 for storage.
+Secret is a Python library for storing secrets.
+Backed by Amazon Web Services: notably IAM for access policies, KMS for encryption keys and S3 for storage.

 ## Setup